 - Heat energy is used as fuel to run factories, industries, vehicles, and households.

-- We need heat energy to keep ourselves warm during winters and it is also used in ironing clothes.
+- We need heat energy to keep ourselves warm during winter and it is also used in ironing clothes.

 Disadvantages of Heat